niloysh/free5gc-k8s/README.md

 The repository is organized as follows:

 - `free5gc/`: Contains Kubernetes manifest files for deploying Free5GC using a microservices architecture.
+- `free5gc-metrics/`: Contains Kubernetes manifest files for deploying Free5GC with custom UPF and SMF which expose metrics.
 - `free5gc-webui/`: Contains Kubernetes manifest files for deploying the Free5GC WebUI.
 - `mongodb/`: Contains Kubernetes manifest files for deploying the MongoDB database, which is a prerequisite for deploying Free5GC.
 - `networks5g/`: Contains network attachment definitions for Free5GC.